United Rugby Championship: Format history

 Two Italian teams – the former National Championship of Excellence team Benetton Treviso, and a new team, Aironi – joined the league starting with the 2010–11 season.
 Aironi was replaced by Zebre from the 2012–13 season.
 Through the 2012–13 season, the Welsh, Irish, Scottish and Italian rugby unions used the league as the sole determinant for Heineken Cup qualification, and from 2013–14 they use it as the sole means of qualification for the successor to the Heineken Cup, the European Rugby Champions Cup.

+Two South African teams – Southern Kings and Cheetahs joined the competition in 2017 to create Pro14, while the four remaining professional franchises stayed in Super Rugby.
+The competition adopted a modified two-conference format rather than a full round-robin single table, with extra fixtures to maintain national derby matches.
+As weaker provinces, both South African teams struggled in the three years in which they took part, and were ineligible for European competition.
+The terminal financial difficulties at Southern Kings, and the COVID-19 pandemic effectively ended their participation in 2020, and there was no South African participation in the 2020 season, although the competition retained the Pro14 name.

+Despite the difficulties, however, the competition proved attractive to the South African Rugby Football Union, due to shared time zones and reduced travelling, and the four major Super Rugby franchises – Stormers, Sharks, Bulls and Lions joined the renamed United Rugby Championship the following year, firstly through the transitional Pro14 Rainbow Cup, held in a split tournament format across Europe and South Africa, and then the United Rugby Championship, this time eligible for European competition.
+Ironically, Cheetahs, no longer in the URC, were invited to join the second-tier European competition, the EPCR Challenge Cup, as well, along with Georgian side, Black Lion from the Rugby Europe Super Cup.
+South African team, Stormers, won the first edition of URC in an all South African final, before being runner-up in the second season to Irish side, Munster.

 Corporate organisation

 The legal name of the body running the competition is PRO Rugby Championship DAC, a private company limited by shares based in Ireland.
 The organisation is responsible for running and operating the URC and is currently owned equally by the Irish Rugby Football Union (IRFU), the Scottish Rugby Union (SRU) and the Welsh Rugby Union (WRU).
 The Italian Rugby Federation (FIR) may become a shareholder subject to it meeting certain conditions.

 The board of Celtic Rugby DAC is made up of representatives from the IRFU, SRU, WRU, ProRugby Wales, the FIR and the South African Rugby Union.
 The chief executive is Martin Anayi.

 In 2020 the championship received an investment from CVC Capital Partners who acquired a 28% share in the championship.

 The organisation's headquarters are at Millbank House, Sandyford, Dublin 18.